All Episodes

 They don't think the government's succeeding.

-Because there has developed over generations way too much reliance and faith in the federal government that is totally unwarranted, unjustified by the facts and by the evidence.
+They don't think the government, but they want the government to do more because there has developed over generations way too much reliance and faith in the federal government that is totally unwarranted, unjustified by the facts and by the evidence.

-When asked which issue should be biggest in priority, 45% listed an economic stimulus package with a focus on employing out of work Americans.
+When asked which issue should be biggest in priority, 45% listed an economic stimulus package with a focus on employing out-of-work Americans.

 Get this one.

-Forty-two percent feared the government will not go far enough to increase taxes on corporations.
+42% feared the government will not go far enough to increase taxes on corporations.

-Do you um note the disconnect here?
+Do you note the disconnect here?

 That's depressing.